Model website navigation

 Once your content types for creating website navigation menus are done, hand over the definition to your team.

-If you’ve followed the example in this guide, your editors can create four different navigation menus in any website channel using the visual hierarchy of the content tree.
+If you’ve followed the example in this guide, your editors can create different navigation menus in any website channel using the visual hierarchy of the content tree.
 Here’s an example of a demo of the Kbank Personal site’s navigation menu.